 - An opportunity to set out an individual learning plan

 - An opportunity to learn about the world of work

 Booking a Careers Interview

-You can arrange a Careers Interview via your Head of School or by contacting Miss Halls.
-Your career interview is a confidential, impartial discussion with a qualified Careers Guidance Adviser.
+You can arrange a Careers Interview via your Head of School.
+Your careers interview is a confidential, impartial discussion with a qualified Careers Guidance Adviser.
 Don’t worry if you have no definite plans.
 We are here to encourage and support you while you are making decisions about your future.
-Depending on your needs, it may be helpful to have several discussions, so don’t think of your career interview as a ‘one-off’ event.
+Depending on your needs, it may be helpful to have several discussions, so don’t think of your careers interview as a ‘one-off’ event.

-The school is an affiliate member of the Careers Development Institute (CDI) and the Careers Co-ordinator abides by their code of conduct which can be found here.
+The school is an affiliate member of the Careers Development Institute (CDI) and the Careers Co-ordinator abides by their code of conduct.